caiges/grunt-functional/README.md

 # grunt-functional

 Run self-hosted functional tests through casperjs.

+This task will spin up your app on the host and port specified in your configuration and run your functional tests.

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-functional`